Universally defining subrings in function fields: Quadratic forms, valuations, residues, transfers

 $V_0$ and $V_0^\circ$ are $\mc{O}_v$-submodules of $V$ (by the Schwarz Inequality, see e.g.~\cite[Lemma 9]{SpringerTameQuadratic}) and $V_0/V_{0}^\circ$ is naturally a $Kv$-vector space.
 We can define an anisotropic quadratic form

 where $\ovl{x}$ denotes the equivalence class of a vector $x \in V_0$.
 We call this the \emph{first residue form of $q$}.
-Even when $q$ is itself nonsingular, $\RF{1}{q}$ might be singular (although this only occurs in characteristic $2$).
-If $q$ is such that $\dim(q) = \dim(\RF{1}{q})$ and $\RF{1}{q}$ is non-singular, then we call $q$ \emph{unimodular}.
-If $q_1$ and $q_2$ are both anisotropic unimodular forms over $K$, then they are isometric if and only if their first residue forms $\RF{1}{q_1}$ and $\RF{1}{q_2}$ are isometric.
-See e.g.~\cite[Satz 3.1 \& 4.1]{Tietze} for more general statements and their proofs.
-Note further that we have $\mf{m}_vV_0 \subseteq V_0^\circ$, and equality holds if $q$ is unimodular.
+Even when $q$ is itself non-singular, $\RF{1}{q}$ might be singular (although this only occurs in characteristic $2$).

 We can now define the residue homomorphism with respect to a $\zz$-valuation of a field $K$, which is defined on the graded components of the Witt group $I_q K$, i.e.\ the groups $I_q^n K / I_q^{n+1} K$.
 Slightly abusing notation, we will let maps defined on a quotient like $I_q^n K / I_q^{n+1} K$ take elements of $I_q^n K$ as input, which the reader should then interpret as taking their equivalence classes modulo $I_q^{n+1} K$ as input.
 Furthermore, if $I_q^{n+1} K = 0$, we naturally identify $I_q^n K$ and $I_q^n K/I_q^{n+1} K$.
 For a field $K$, denote by $K\pow{2}$ its subset of squares; this is a subfield if $\charac(K) = 2$.